-When people ask me what kinds of clients I mostly work with, I don’t have a pat answer because I’ve worked with both men and women, aged 20-something to 70-something.
-I can, however, identify what unites them: they have believed their doubts and fears to the point of inaction.
+When people ask me what kinds of clients I mostly work with, I don’t have a pat answer because I’ve worked with both men and women, ages 20-something to 70-something.
+I can, however, identify what often unites them: they have discounted their desires and believed their doubts and fears to the point of inaction.
 They come to me to get unstuck, get clear, get out of their own way, and get moving and on track toward the life they’d prefer to be living.

 First, however, we need to meet their fears, and disarm them enough to access the magic of action.